Jorge Padilla (baseball): A chance with the Nationals: 2009

-Padilla was called up to the Nationals after right fielder Austin Kearns was placed on the disabled list with a right thumb contusion.
-Padilla earned the promotion after hitting .367 with four home runs and 21 RBIs for the Triple-A Syracuse Chiefs.
+Padilla was first called up to the major leagues on August 5, 2009.
+He was called up to the Nationals after right fielder Austin Kearns was placed on the disabled list with a right thumb contusion.
+Padilla earned the promotion after hitting .367 with four home runs and 21 RBI for the Triple-A Syracuse Chiefs.
 The right-handed hitter stated his reason for his high batting average was his ability to hit the ball to the opposite field.

 On August 22, Padilla got his first start in left field for the Nationals.

 After becoming a free agent following the 2009 season, Padilla signed with the Toronto Blue Jays.
 On June 18, 2010, he was traded to the New York Mets for future considerations.
 On November 10, 2010, Padilla became a minor league free agent.

 The San Diego Padres signed free-agent OF Jorge Padilla (Marlins) to a minor league deal Wednesday, May 30.